Abacus Life Cares –

 She was able to receive $390,000 for the policy, and the owner was able to use the proceeds to cover their medical costs because of Abacus.

-Most types of policy types qualify for a viatical, including term life.
+Most types of policies qualify for sale, including term life.

 How Many Different Options Are There?